awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 AWS Glue crawlers can be set up to run on a schedule or on demand\.
 For more information, see [Time\-Based Schedules for Jobs and Crawlers](http://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html) in the *AWS Glue Developer Guide*\.

-If you have data that arrives for a partitioned table at a fixed time, you can set up an AWS Glue crawler to run on schedule to detect and update table partitions\.
+If you have data that arrives for a partitioned table at a fixed time, you can set up an AWS Glue Crawler to run on schedule to detect and update table partitions\.
 This can eliminate the need to run a potentially long and expensive `MSCK REPAIR` command or manually execute an `ALTER TABLE ADD PARTITION` command\.
 For more information, see [Table Partitions](http://docs.aws.amazon.com/glue/latest/dg/tables-described.html#tables-partition) in the *AWS Glue Developer Guide*\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/athena/latest/ug/images/glue_crawler.png)

 ### Using Multiple Data Sources with Crawlers<a name="schema-crawlers-data-sources"></a>

-When an AWS Glue crawler scans Amazon S3 and detects multiple directories, it uses a heuristic to determine where the root for a table is in the directory structure, and which directories are partitions for the table\.
+When an AWS Glue Crawler scans Amazon S3 and detects multiple directories, it uses a heuristic to determine where the root for a table is in the directory structure, and which directories are partitions for the table\.
 In some cases, where the schema detected in two or more directories is similar, the crawler may treat them as partitions instead of separate tables\.
 One way to help the crawler discover individual tables is to add each table's root directory as a data store for the crawler\.

 The following partitions in Amazon S3 are an example: